MSc in International Finance

 Abraham Lioui is Professor of Finance at the EDHEC Business School, France.

-Moise Louisy-Louise, PhD, is an Assistant professor at EDHEC Business School (Nice campus), where he teaches financial & managerial accounting, advanced financial accounting topics, financial s
+Moise LOUISY-LOUIS, PhD, is an Assistant professor at EDHEC Business School (Nice campus), where he teaches financial & managerial accounting, advanced financial accounting topics, financial st

 EDHEC-Risk Climate Impact Institute<br />